Mali

 Trade Partners

-Mali's most important trading partner is Senegal, followed by South Africa, Switzerland, Ivory Coast and the EU.
-South Africa is by far the most important export market (33%) and 23.8% of Mali's exports go to the Swiss market.
+Mali's most important trading partners are neighbouring Côte d'Ivoire and Senegal, followed by South Africa and China.
+South Africa is by far the most important export market (38% in 2023), followed by Switzerland (22%).

 Economic Structure

-About 80% of Mali's population are employed in the agricultural sector, which predominantly focusses on subsistence farming an represents 33% of Mali's GDP.
+About 80% of Mali's population are employed in the agricultural sector, which predominantly focusses on subsistence farming and represents 35% of Mali's GDP (2023).
 Cotton is the most important cash crop.
 Mali has substantial mineral deposits, whose extraction, apart from gold and salt, remains largely underdeveloped.
 The manufacturing sector mainly produces for the domestic market and focusses on the processing of agricultural products, consumer goods and construction materials.

 Gold and Cotton

 Mali is the third largest producer of gold and the second largest producer of cotton on the African continent.
-Cotton accounts for about one quarter of Mali’s total exports and contributes about 8% to the country’s GDP.
+Cotton contributes about 8% to the country’s GDP.

 Trade with the EU